triuyen/AI_agent/README.md

     4.Signal Quality Filter: Another Random Forest model that evaluates the probability of success for each signal based on historical performance under similar conditions.

     5.Risk Management: Rule-based position sizing and stop-loss calculation based on volatility and support/resistance levels.

+link : (to be removed in the end) https://colab.research.google.com/drive/10Qb11tN7z0Vbtiw0kQPdGFlrGcJVqk7A?usp=sharing